KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 - The 2025 International Joint Conference on Neural Networks (IJCNN'25)
 - The 2025 IEEE Congress on Evolutionary Computation (CEC'25)
 - The 39th Annual Conference on Neural Information Processing Systems (NeurIPS'25)
+- The 28th European Conference on Artificial Intelligence (ECAI'25)

 #### Journal Invited Reviewer
 - IEEE Transactions on Knowledge and Data Engineering (TKDE, IEEE)